 - 4. Officers shall not use the authority of their position as officers, or information available to them due to their status as officers, for any purpose of personal gain including, furtherance of a personal relationship. - 5.
 Officers shall not engage in any off duty employment if the position compromises or would reasonably tend to compromise the officer's ability to impartially perform the officer's official duties. - 6.
 Officers shall avoid regular personal associations with persons who are known to engage in criminal activity when such associations will undermine the public trust and confidence in the officer or Department.
-This rule does not prohibit those associations 182 that are necessary to the performance of official duties, or when such associations are unavoidable because of the officer's personal or family relationships.
+This rule does not prohibit those associations 175 3/21 that are necessary to the performance of official duties, or when such associations are unavoidable because of the officer's personal or family relationships.

-- 7. Employees and volunteers shall not lend to another person their identification cards or badges or permit these items to be photographed or reproduced without approval of the Chief of Police. - 8.
-Employees shall not, except in the course of official duties or as required by law, publicly disclose information likely to endanger victims, witnesses or complainants. - 9.
-Employees shall not knowingly violate any legal restriction for the release or dissemination of information. - 10.
-Employees shall not disclose or share information pertaining to any pending investigation or criminal manner via any media method or platform without the express permission of the Chief of Police or his designee. - 11.
+- 7. Employees shall not congregate in public places except for the purpose of transacting police business or to take regular breaks as provided for by policy. - 8.
+Employees and volunteers shall not lend to another person their identification cards or badges or permit these items to be photographed or reproduced without approval of the Chief of Police. - 9.
+Employees shall not, except in the course of official duties or as required by law, publicly disclose information likely to endanger victims, witnesses or complainants. - 10.
+Employees shall not knowingly violate any legal restriction for the release or dissemination of information. - 11.
+Employees shall not disclose or share information pertaining to any pending investigation or criminal manner via any media method or platform without the express permission of the Chief of Police or his designee. - 12.
 All employees who become aware of a violation of conduct, any departmental policy, local, state or federal law by another employee or other agency employee will, within their scope of authority and training (CALEA 1.2.10): - a.
 Notify a supervisor immediately and submit a written report.
 The supervisor shall forward the information to the Chief of Police via the chain of command. - b.
 If the violation is committed by the employee's immediate supervisor, the employee shall report the incident to the next in command supervisor.